okuzawats/kotlin-stone/README.md

 # Stone
-A minimal library for Android / Kotlin that offers Option and Eigher.
+A minimal library for Android / Kotlin that offers Option and Either.

 ## activate
 Add the maven repository to root build.gradle.